 When inhaled or ingested, asbestos fibers can lay dormant in the lungs for decades, scarring the tissue, and develop into mesothelioma and other cancers.

-Fibreboard products are now known to have caused numerous injuries and Mesothelioma Cancer have hire Ohio toxic tort lawyers to file negligent workplace injury claims against Owens Corning Fibreboard for failing to protect employees and failing to warn workers of the risks.
+Fibreboard products are now known to have caused numerous injuries and Mesothelioma Cancer have hire toxic tort lawyers to file negligent workplace injury claims against Owens Corning Fibreboard for failing to protect employees and failing to warn workers of the risks.

 As a terrible result of corporate negligence, thousands of construction workers, laborers, shipyard workers, demolition workers, U.S. military veterans and Fibreboard workers were exposed to asbestos for long, hazardous durations.